Bowersock Dam

 The Bowersock Dam is a run-of-river dam on the Kansas River in Lawrence, Kansas.
-Constructed in 1874 to provide mechanical power, it now hosts the only hydroelectric plant in the state of Kansas.
+Constructed in 1874 to provide mechanical power, it now supports the only hydroelectric power plant in the state of Kansas.
 The dam, which is 655 feet long and approximately 17.08 feet tall, supplies water to two hydroelectric powerhouses, which have a combined installed capacity of seven megawatts.
 It impounds a 423-acre reservoir, which is used for recreation and as a water source for one of Lawrence's water treatment plants.

 History

 For the first two decades after Lawrence's founding in 1854, the city's only sources of energy were wood and imported fuel.
 By the late 1860s, however, limited local timber resources had been depleted, and the city faced an energy crisis.
 Looking to emulate the success of eastern water-driven industrial cities like Lowell, Massachusetts, local leaders entertained plans to build a stone dam across the Kansas River.
 The city of Lawrence contracted with engineer Orlando Darling, who founded the Lawrence Land and Water Company (LL&W Co.) to manage the project.